glouppe/info8006-introduction-to-ai/lecture1.md

 ---

+class: smaller

 # Utility-based agents

 .center[![](figures/lec1/utility-based-agent.png)]

 - *Goals* are often not enough to generate high-quality behavior.
-    - There are many ways to arrive to destination, but some are quicker or more reliable.
+    - Example (autonomous car): There are many ways to arrive to destination, but some are quicker or more reliable.
     - Goals only provide binary assessment of performance.
-- By contrast, a **utility function** assigns a score to any given sequence of environment states.
+- A **utility function** scores any given sequence of environment states.
+    - The utility function is an internalization of the performance measure.
-- A rational utility-based agent chooses an action that maximizes the *expected* utility of its outcomes.
+- A rational utility-based agent chooses an action that **maximizes the expected utility of its outcomes**.

 ---